Musical Instrument Frequency Range Analysis in Audio Mixing Tutorial

 Q= fundamental frequency/bandwidth in Hz

 The best confirmation tool to be used during mixing is frequency analyzer.
 In Adobe Audition, there is a built-in frequency analysis tool that you can use.
 Read here for the details about viewing the audio frequency spectrum using frequency analysis tool.
+Other software such as Audacity and REAPER do include a spectrum analysis feature.

 Case study: A sound mixing engineer is working on a project in the studio.
 He is interested in knowing the fundamental frequency of the recorded kick drum track as well as its recorded effective frequency range (minimum and maximum).
-He will use this data to determine how much Q he needs to adjust to the parametric equalizer to accurately adjust the kick drum sound in the mix.
+He will use these data to determine how much Q he needs to adjust to the parametric equalizer to accurately adjust the kick drum sound in the mix.

 Solution (using Adobe Audition although the process can be applicable to other audio mixing software):